Austinuc/alx-low_level_programming/0x12-singly_linked_lists/README.md

  --- | ---
-0-print_list.c | Prints all the elements of a list 1-list_len.c | Prints Returns the number of elements in a linked list
+0-print_list.c | Prints all the elements of a list 1-list_len.c | Prints Returns the number of elements in a linked list 2-add_node.c | Adds a new node at the begginning of a list 3-add_node_end.c | Adds a new node at the end of a list